c0psrul3/c0psrul3.github.io/content/resume/qualifications.md

 + Created dev and test environments off different applications by provisioning k8s clusters on AWS using Jenkins, Terraform, Ansible, and Docker.

-+ In depth knowledge of AWS cloud infrastructure, including EKS, and some exposure to Google Cloud.
++ One of my passions is metrics, monitoring, and security:  I extensively use Prometheus, Elasticsearch, Grafana, and other tracing tools for custom platform autoscaling, troubleshooting, service level objectives, and auditing.

-+ One of my passions is metrics, monitoring, and security.
-Leveraging Prometheus and Grafana, and Elasticsearch for security auditing and performance analysis or the basis of platform autoscaling.
++ I have in depth knowledge of AWS cloud infrastructure, including EKS, and some exposure to Google Cloud.

 + Implemented Jenkins CI/CD concepts, jobs, builds, pipelines, triggering, testing, distributed, builds, artifacts, and PaaS model for engineering teams using Terraform with Infrastructure-as-code.